Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Why public Wi-Fi is dangerous

-Public Wi-Fi is a minefield – even legitimate providers could be looking for ways to take advantage of your usage.
-And then there are the hackers.
-Here are just some of the risks (and solutions):
+Public Wi-Fi is a minefield — even legitimate providers could be looking for ways to take advantage of your connection.
+And the hackers are even worse.
+Here are just some of the risks of public Wi-Fi.

 Fake public hotspots